 June to August: keep an eye on your (digital) mailbox

 Between June and August, you will receive various emails from the HU at the email address you submitted to Studielink.
 These messages will notify you of all the actions you still need to take to complete your enrolment.
-They will also refer you to information about the introduction to and the start of your degree programme.
-Some study programmes also send you additional information.
-They send this to your HU mail address, so regularly log in to mymail.hu.nl from June onwards.
+They will also refer you to information about the introduction and the start of your degree programme.
+Some study programmes will send you additional information personally.
+They send this to your HU mail address, so keep a close eye on your HU inbox as well by regularly logging in to mymail.hu.nl.

 Full-time students will also receive letters about the introductions by mail in July and August.

 The class allocation plans and class timetables will be announced during the programme introduction at the end of August.
 So it’s important to make sure you attend these introduction days.

 You must have completed your enrolment by no later than 31 August.
 So please keep an eye on your enrolment check-list in myHU.

 End of August: introductions, timetables and class allocations

 If your programme organises an introduction, it will take place in the last week of August or the first week of September.
 You will find more detailed information and the dates in myHU from mid-June on.